vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 Short name: `-p`

-The password for the user account on the vCenter Server on which you  are deploying the virtual container host, or the password for the ESXi host if you are deploying directly to an ESXi host.
+The password for the user account on the vCenter Server on which you  are deploying the VCH, or the password for the ESXi host if you are deploying directly to an ESXi host.
 If not specified, `vic-machine` prompts you to enter the password during deployment.

 <pre>--password <i>esxi_host_or_vcenter_server_password</i></pre>